 For cost of attendance, the school has listed a direct cost of $34,500, which includes tuition and fees.
-This not only does not include books, transportation and personal costs, or housing and meals.
+This does not include books, transportation and personal costs, or housing and meals.

-It is not possible to calculate a true cost of attendance without ballpark figures to use for these items.
+It isn't possible to calculate a true cost of attendance without ballpark figures to use for these items.

 Remember, living situations and costs can vary widely from school to school, so it’s important to contact the school to get their estimates for either on- or off-campus housing costs rather than trying to guess on your own.

 This award letter also uses tricky abbreviations, which makes it hard to distinguish between gift aid and loans.